IK-49/IK-49/README.md

-## Hey there, I am a 13 year old passionate about programming, specializing in Game Development with Unity.
-Have worked on a few projects before but haven't finished any official project.
+## Hey there, I am a 13 year old passionate about programming and Video Game Development.
+Have worked on a few prototypes before but haven't shipped any official project.
 Look forward to working with you. 🙂

-###  Currently learning C#, Python, Unity API, and OOP Fundementals. 🖥️
+###  Currently learning C#, Python, and the Unity Game Engine. 🖥️

-###  Not looking for work as I am busy with school. 🏫
+###  Not LFW as I am busy with school. 🏫

 ###  Ask me about anything and if I am available, I'll respond. 💬

-###  You can reach me at khokharizad@gmail.com. ✉️
+###  You can reach out to me at khokharizad@gmail.com. ✉️

 ###  Pronouns: He/Him